Engineering OnRamp Programs

-Qcamp for Kids in STEM is a one-week STEM camp for girls and boys entering 7th and 8th grade, which provides hands-on engineering project experience at Qualcomm’s Thinkabit Lab @ the MEZ.
+Qcamp for Kids in STEM is a one-week STEM camp for girls and boys entering 6th, 7th and 8th grade, which provides hands-on engineering project experience at Qualcomm’s Thinkabit Lab @ the MEZ.

 Qcampers will learn new skills while strengthening their scientific and mathematical understanding through hands-on engineering projects.
 You will have the opportunity to meet professional engineers, learn about engineering tools and their applications, explore the engineering design process, build your own projects, and meet new friends!
-Learn more about Thinkabit.

 Electrify Tech Camp

 Electrify Tech Camp consists of three non-residential summer camps for high school students that are sponsored and run by Electrical and Computer Engineering (ECE) at the University of Michigan.
 Camp participants will be introduced to college-level topics at an introductory level suitable for high school students.
 Program content is developed and taught by U-M faculty and graduate students, ensuring the highest quality of academic learning.
 Recreational activities will be incorporated into the activities of each day.
-Come ready to learn and to have fun!
+Come ready to learn and have fun!

 Summer Engineering Exploration (SEE) Camp

-The Summer Engineering Exploration (SEE) Camp is a one week, residential camp for high school students interested in engineering.
+The Summer Engineering Exploration (SEE) Camp is a one-week, residential camp for high school students interested in engineering.
 Hosted by the Society of Women Engineers at the University of Michigan, SEE Camp provides opportunities for the campers to discover the possibilities of engineering.

-Women in Science & Engineering (WISE) Camps
+Girls in Science & Engineering (GISE) Camps

 All of our programs include science- and engineering-focused hands-on learning, combined with exploring interesting places on campus.
-Every summer WISE brings over 150 middle and high school students to campus to participate in our summer programs.
+Every summer GISE brings over 150 middle and high school students to campus to participate in our summer programs.